rajat2004/twitter-kafka/README.md

 By default, the config files are set for the local system (`localhost`), and can be easily changed to use different brokers when running on muliple machines.

+**NOTES**:

 To run without command exiting when `ssh` shell dies -

 ```shell
 nohup spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.11:2.4.6 spark_consumer.py --executor-memory 500m &
 ```

+You might need to add a port rule for 9092 which is used for Kafka if running on AWS or Azure.
+Port 5000 will also need to be exposed for Flask